 To be fair, the description was a little light on some important details.
 The main character is called Satan, but he lives in a parallel dimension on an island named Ente Isla.
 There, he and his lieutenants (with names like Lucifer and Alsiel) are trying to take over the kingdoms that are defended by the Church of the Divine.
 So, the main character isn’t the Devil as mainstream Christianity would define him; he’s more the Demon King of his realm.

-The defenders, led by the hero Emilia Justina, finally defeat the Demon King's armies and corner him in his castle.
-Faced with certain death, he flees the dimension with only loyal general Alsiel.
+The defenders, led by the hero Emilia Justina, finally defeat the Demon King’s armies and corner him in his castle.
+Faced with certain death, he flees the dimension with only Alsiel.

 I liked this show way more than I expected.
 If you skipped it for the same kind of reason that I did, it might be time to give it a shot!

-You can buy it from the link below, or you can watch it streaming on Crunchyroll.
+You can buy it from one of the links below, or you can watch it streaming on Hulu.

 Available at Amazon!